midstar/llog/README.md

 llog is using the "standard" logger in the log package.

-Super simple usage and no configuration required if logging to stderr is used.
+Super simple usage and no configuration required except specifying the log file name (stderr is used if omitted).

 llog is thread safe and can be used from more than one goroutine.